When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Did You Know?

 Before pregnancy, this line running down your abdomen is called the linea alba (Latin for “white line”).
-During pregnancy, this line often darkens and becomes the linea nigra (Latin for “black line”).
+It matches your skin tone perfectly.
+During pregnancy, pigmentation darkens it, transforming it into the linea nigra (Latin for “black line”).

 The linea nigra is a skin change that many women struggle with.
 This pregnancy line usually vanishes following your baby’s birth.
 We encourage women to embrace the differences in their bodies as visual representations of their venture into motherhood.
 If this change is negatively affecting your self-worth, reach out to your obstetrician or mental health professional.